Azure/Service-Fabric-Troubleshooting-Guides/Security/NSG configuration for Service Fabric clusters (Applied at VNET level).md

 -   **Outbound** VnetOutbound (*) - node to node communication should never be blocked
 -   **Outbound** IP of the Regional Service Fabric Resource Provider (SFRP) endpoint(s) - see **SFRP endpoint** below
 -   **Outbound** Internet 443/80
-    If you have a **DenyAllInternetOutbound** Rule you may see issues with VMMS scale out operations, as new nodes will not be able to access http://download.microsoft.com, which has a highly variable IP address hosted by Akamai Technologies and therefore the node will be unable to download the .cab files required to self-configure and join the cluster.
+    If you have a **DenyAllInternetOutbound** Rule you may see issues with VMMS scale out operations, as new nodes will not be able to access http://download.microsoft.com, which has a highly variable IP address hosted by Akamai Technologies and therefore the node will be unable to download the .cab files required to self-configure and join the cluster; use Azure Firewall for securing outbound communications to download.microsoft.com.

 ```command
 C:\temp\>ping download.microsoft.com